Kogileswaran Raj: Youth

-Malaysia U-19

 From 2015 until 2016, Kogileswaran played for Malaysia U19 squad.
 Under the management of Frank Bernhardt, he got selected for the squad.
 In those years, he made 5 appearances and didn't scored any goal for Malaysia U19.

-Malaysia U-23

-On 23 November 2017, Kogi was enlisted in Malaysia U22's 30-man provisional squad for the 2018 AFC U-23 Championship.
+On 23 November 2017, Kogileswaran was enlisted in Malaysia U22's 30-man provisional squad for the 2018 AFC U-23 Championship.
 On 10 January 2018, he made his first appearance for the Malaysia U23, coming from the bench in the 72nd minute in a 1–4 defeat to Iraq at Changshu Stadium.

-On November 2020, Kogi was enlisted in Malaysia U-23 squad for the 2019 Southeast Asian Games.
+In November 2020, Kogileswaran was enlisted in Malaysia U-23 squad for the 2019 Southeast Asian Games.
 He made 4 appearances and scored 2 goals for Malaysia U23.

 One is against Singapore and one against Indonesia.
 Malaysia U23 ended their campaign on 4th placed in the group stage.

-Malaysia
+Senior

-On 27 March 2018, Kogi made his first Malaysia senior team debut against Lebanon in 2019 AFC Asian Cup qualification.
-He made his team debut after got subs in 89th minutes.
-He scored his first goal for Malaysia in a 1-3 win against Cambodia in 2020 AFF Championship group stage.
+On 27 March 2018, Kogi made his first Malaysia senior team debut against Lebanon in the 2019 AFC Asian Cup qualification after being subbed on in the 89th minute.
+He scored his first international goal in the 1–3 win against Cambodia in 2020 AFF Championship group stage.
+He also scored in the 1–4 loss against Indonesia.

+Personal life

+He is the cousin of Titus James Palani, who was a football sensation in Malaysia during the early 2000.